 White Hall State Historic Site, south of Lexington near Richmond, also has had numerous reports of sightings over the years.
 Cassius Clay, the tall, fiery abolitionist who was born and died in the house, has been spotted, both as a young man and an older man.
 An unidentified child, and a woman, believed to be Clay's first wife Mary Jane, also have been seen.
 (859-623-9178)

 Does Renfro Valley founder John Lair haunt the Old Barn and other sites at the entertainment center south of Lexington?
 No one knows for sure, but old-time, tinny radio music and strange footsteps have been reported, and seem centered around the barn and the cabin where John and Lula Renfro lived.
 (800-765-7464).

 If you visit around Halloween, ask about special events with a ghostly bent.
 White Hall usually holds a "Ghost Walk" tour, as does Old Fort Harrod State Park and Camp Nelson.
 The Bluegrass Railroad Museum in Versailles offers spooky train excursions.

-Bluegrass Note: The only complaint management at Lexington's Gratz Park Inn has received about the hotel's ghosts came when horror writer Stephen King stayed at the hotel.
+Bluegrass Note: The only complaint management at Lexington's The Sire (formerly the Gratz Park Inn) received about the hotel's ghosts came when horror writer Stephen King stayed at the hotel.
 King complained - because the ghosts didn't make an appearance during his stay!